Sony HX99 Comparison Review

 |Electronic viewfinder (638k dots)|

 |3.0 LCD, 922k dots|

 |102 x 58 x 36 mm, 242 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 An illustration of the physical dimensions of the Sony HX99 vis-à-vis a credit card is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

-The table below summarizes the key physical specs of the Sony HX99 alongside a set of comparators.
-If you want to review a camera pair side-by-side, just select a right-side comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+The table below summarizes the key physical specs of the Sony HX99 alongside a set of similar cameras.
+If you want to review a particular camera pair side-by-side, just move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.